 If you have a student with an ET or IN in your course that is otherwise completed, there are several ways to handle that:

 - Finish up the course outside of Blackboard (for example if you are just awaiting one paper.)
-If you are going to do this, you can make the course Unavailable. – OR -
+If you are going to do this, you can leave the course Unavailable. – OR -

-- Transfer the student to your current course if you are teaching the same course this semester and let them finish up there.
-Then you can make the previous course Unavailable. – OR -
+- If you are teaching the same course this semester, you can add the student to your current course and let them finish up there.
+Transfer any grading information into the Full Grade Center of the current course.
+Then you can leave the previous course Unavailable. – OR -

-- Leave the previous Blackboard course Available but make all the OTHER students (who have completed the course) Unavailable to the course.
+- Make the previous Blackboard course Available (Control Panel, Customization, Properties, 3:Make Course Available = Yes) and make all the OTHER students (who have completed the course) Unavailable to the course.
 To do this you would go into the Control Panel, Users and Groups, Users.
 For each student who has completed the course you would click on the down chevrons next to their name and choose Change User’s Availability in Course.
 Change Yes to No and Submit.

 My copied course changed my discussion posts author to “Anonymous” or “Blackboard Administrator” – How can I put my name back on them?